lorin/eng-qua-eng/README.md

 The scientific age too readily assumes that whatever knowledge may be incorporated in the artifacts of technology msut be derived from science. (xi)

 Pyramids, cathedrals, and rockets exist not because of geometry, theory of structures, or thermodynamics, but because they were first pictures—literally visions—in the minds of those who conceived them.

+# On Line and On Paper: Visual Representations, Visual Culture, and Computer Graphics in Design Engineering (Henderson)

+TBD